-Most people usually look at diamonds, not really interested about knowing how are diamonds actually mined, what do diamond mines look like, how many types of diamond mines is there, etc. Without diamond mining there wouldn’t be diamonds so we should at least know some basic facts about 4 commonly used types of diamond mining based on mining techniques: open pit mining, hard-rock mining, alluvial mining, and the marine diamond mining as the latest technique, all of which leave damaging effects on the earth, sometimes irreversible.
+Most people usually look at diamonds, not really interested in knowing about how are diamonds actually mined, what do diamond mines look like, how many types of diamond mines is there, etc. Without diamond mining there wouldn’t be diamonds so we should at least know some basic facts about 4 commonly used types of diamond mining based on mining techniques: open pit mining, hard-rock mining, alluvial mining, and the marine diamond mining as the latest technique, all of which leave damaging effects on the earth, sometimes irreversible.

 As mining moves deeper into the earth and towards more remote locations and the consumer demand for larger diamonds continue, the extraction process is becoming increasingly complex and costly…to the environment.
 Each year, over 150 million carats of diamonds are extracted from the Earth through mining.
 To do so, enormous amounts of soil needs to be removed and processed.
 The Conflict-Diamond Industry would like consumers to believe that the benefits of formal (regulated) mining far out way the environmental impact.
 However, the truth is that mining is catastrophic to the local environment and its aboriginal people.